Here’s how to try every major streaming service for free during the coronavirus quarantine

 When it comes to free trials, Netflix is king.
 Newbie signees are given a 30-day free trial, so you can blow through comedy specials, tons of original content like Love is Blind, You, and documentaries galore.
 You will have to enter your payment details, but don’t worry about getting too comfortable because Netflix will remind you that your trial is about to expire before you get charged.

-Showtime’s streaming services gives users a seven-day peek into its world of entertainment.
+Showtime’s streaming service gives users a seven-day peek into its world of entertainment.
 They have Homeland, Desus & Mero, The Chi, and more.

 Get seven days of Starz so you can binge-watch Power before all the spinoffs start rolling out this summer.
 They also have Outlander, if steamy, time-traveling romance is your thing.